tembo-io/website/docs/postgres_guides/connecting-to-postgres-with-java/connecting-to-postgres-with-java.md

 connection.close();
 ```

-In this example, we have demonstrated how you can read the data, but you can also perform other operations on Posgtres database like Insert, Update, and Create Table
+In this example, we have demonstrated how you can read the data, but you can also perform DML operations on Posgtres like Insert and Update, and DDL operations like Create Table.

 **Insert**